-Inner Circle members have access to a wide variety of training programs with different splits.
-This year we are diving head first into updating all our existing programs as well as adding new training programs.
-The 2/3 hybrid program is the latest.
+Burn The Fat Inner Circle members have access to a wide variety of training programs with different splits.
+This year we are updating and expanding many of our existing programs as well as adding new training programs.
+The 2/3 Hybrid MASS program is the latest.

-If you’re a current member then you can check out the complete program on this webpage in the members-only area: 2/3 Hybrid M.A.S.S.
+If you’re a current Burn the Fat Inner Circle member then you can check out the complete program for free on this webpage in the members-only area: 2/3 Hybrid M.A.S.S.

 Train hard and expect success,